 In the discussion that follows, we focus on causal structures and their impact on the disease frequencies that we observe.
-In reality, there are a number of ways in which factors can combine to produce disease, and it is rare that we identify all of the component factors of particular sufficient causes.
+In reality, there are a number of ways in which factors can combine to produce disease and it is rare that we identify all of the component factors of particular sufficient causes.
 Thus, if we measure 2 potentially causal exposures, they might be members of the same or different sufficient causes or they might turn out not to be causes at all.
 Sometimes, because of the arrangement of some of the underlying causes, we might find spurious relationships (ie statistical associations when no causal relationship exists).
-Here, we show some of the ways of detecting and understanding these relationships.
-Not all the relationships we demonstrate relate to confounding factors; however, they are intended to demonstrate the impact that different extraneous factors can have on the association between the exposure and outcome of interest.
+Here we show some of the ways of detecting and understanding these relationships.
+Not all the relationships we demonstrate relate to confounding factors; however, they are intended to demonstrate the impact that different types of extraneous factors can have on the association between the exposure and outcome of interest.
 Because of their central value prior to and during analysis, we continue the discussion on causal diagrams that we began in Chapter 1 and elaborated on in Section 13.5.1.

-13.10.1 Graphical aids to understanding multivariable systems
+13.11.1 Graphical aids to understanding multivariable systems

-As a simple biological example, we will continue to focus on identifying factors that might be of causal importance for childhood respiratory disease.
-We will suppose that our principal objective is to investigate the association between infection with Streptococcus pneumoniae (STREP) and the occurrence of CRD.
-Suppose the additional factor we measure is infection with respiratory syncytial viruses.
-RSV is only one extraneous factor but we can think of situations where there are numerous factors each with an underlying relationship with the exposure and/or the outcome (see Example 1.3).
-(Note For the sake of simplicity, we will assume that, unless otherwise stated, all relationships shown are positive; ie increasing risk.)
-In the more general setting we are modelling relationships between an outcome (D) and an exposure of interest (E) in the presence of an extraneous variable (Z), which may or may not be a confounder or effect modifier.
+As a simple biological example we will continue to focus on identifying factors that might be of causal importance for bovine respiratory disease (BRD).
+We will suppose that our principal objective is to investigate the association between infection with the bacterium Mannheimia haemolytica (based on seroconversion) and the occurrence of BRD.
+Suppose the additional factor we measure is infection with bovine respiratory syncytial virus (BRSV; based on seroconversion).
+BRSV is only one extraneous factor but we can think of situations where there are numerous factors each with an underlying relationship with the exposure and/or the outcome.
+In the more general setting we are modelling relationships between an outcome (D) and an exposure of interest (E) in the presence of an extraneous variable (Z) which may or may not be a confounder or effect modifier).

 The presumed causal relationship between pairs of variables will be shown using a causal diagram.
-In this instance, our predictor (or exposure) variables are RSV and STREP.
+In this instance, our predictor (or exposure) variables are BRSV and Mh.
 There are a number of possible causal models involving just 2 predictors that we will outline subsequently.
 When describing the causal (structural) relationships between variables using line diagrams, an arrow (directed edge) implies a cause-and-effect relationship, a double-headed arrow indicates unresolved causal correlation, a non-headed arrow (ie line) non-causal correlation (likely because of another unmeasured factor), and no arrow implies no causal relationship.
 In general, we would expect all relationships except the latter to result in significant statistical associations (exceptions will be noted subsequently).